Legal provisions of COM(2021)347 - Consumer credits

 (b)the person to whom the credit is offered;

-Member States shall require that creditors, credit intermediaries and providers of crowdfunding credit services inform consumers when they are presented with a personalised offer that is based on profiling or other types of automated processing of personal data.
+Without prejudice to Regulation (EU) 2016/679, Member States shall require that creditors and credit intermediaries inform consumers in a clear and comprehensible manner when they are presented with a personalised offer that is based on automated processing of personal data.

-CHAPTER III - TYING AND BUNDLING PRACTICES, AGREEMENT FOR ANCILLARY SERVICES, ADVISORY SERVICES AND UNSOLICITED CREDIT SALE
+CHAPTER III - TYING AND BUNDLING PRACTICES, INFERRED AGREEMENT, ADVISORY SERVICES AND UNSOLICITED GRANTING OF CREDIT

-1. Member States may allow bundling practices but shall prohibit tying practices.
+1. Member States shall allow bundling practices but shall prohibit tying practices.

-2. By way of derogation from paragraph 1 and without prejudice to the application of competition law, Member States may allow creditors or providers of crowdfunding credit services to request the consumer to open or maintain a payment or a savings account, where the only purpose of such an account is one of the following:
+2. By way of derogation from paragraph 1 and without prejudice to the application of competition law, Member States may allow creditors to request the consumer to open or maintain a payment or savings account, where the only purpose of such an account is one of the following:

 (a)to accumulate capital to repay the credit;